logo

 Example

-The set of roots forming a parabola $f(x,y) := x^{2} + y^{2}$ is a convex function, and the point where its value is minimized is $(x,y) = (0,0)$.
+$f(x,y) := x^{2} + y^{2}$, whose set of roots forms a paraboloid, is a convex function, and the point at which its value is minimized is $(x,y) = (0,0)$.

-If $f : \mathbb{R}^{n} \to \mathbb{R}$ is a differentiable convex function, and the convex set $C \subset \mathbb{R}^{n}$ is a convex set, then the following two are equivalent:
+Let $f : \mathbb{R}^{n} \to \mathbb{R}$ be a differentiable convex function, and let the set $C \subset \mathbb{R}^{n}$ be a convex set.
+Then the following two statements are equivalent.

-- For all $\mathbf{x} \in C$ $$ \nabla f \left( \mathbf{x}^{\ast} \right) \left( \mathbf{x} - \mathbf{x}^{\ast} \right) \ge 0 $$
+• For all $\mathbf{x} \in C$, $$ \nabla f \left( \mathbf{x}^{\ast} \right) \left( \mathbf{x} - \mathbf{x}^{\ast} \right) \ge 0 $$

 Proof 1